Budibase/budibase/README.md

 </p>

 If you are having issues between updates of the builder, please use the guide [here](https://github.com/Budibase/budibase/blob/master/CONTRIBUTING.md#troubleshooting) to clear down your environment.

-## Roadmap

-Checkout our [Public Roadmap](https://github.com/Budibase/budibase/projects/10).
-If you would like to discuss some of the items on the roadmap, please feel to reach out on [Discord](https://discord.gg/rCYayfe), or via [Github discussions](https://github.com/Budibase/budibase/discussions)

 ## 🏁 Getting Started with Budibase